yt-project/yt/doc/source/faq/index.rst

 .. code-block:: python

-   from yt.config import ytcfg
+   from yt.funcs import mylog
-   ytcfg["yt","loglevel"] = "40" # This sets the log level to "ERROR"
+   mylog.setLevel(40) # This sets the log level to "ERROR"

 which in this case would suppress everything below error messages.
 For reference, the numerical values corresponding to different log levels are: